pytest-dev/pytest/doc/en/unittest.rst

    The above ``usefixtures`` and ``autouse`` examples should help to mix in pytest fixtures into unittest suites.

-   You can also consider incrementally leave away ``unittest.TestCase`` subclassing, using plain asserts and get the full pytest feature set.
+   You can also gradually move away from subclassing from ``unittest.TestCase`` to *plain asserts* and the benefits from the full pytest feature set.